Gold240sx/TailWind-React-Reveal.JS-clone/README.md

 - #### disabled: "hidden" - ("50Percent" || "hidden")
 - #### linearControls: false - (boolean) While a vertical slide is available, force the user to select down to continue, guiding the user linearly and preventing unwanted skipping of slides
 - #### verticalSlides: true - (boolean) disables Up and down buttons ( if true, up + down become available only via  keyboard controls)
+- #### verticalScroll: false - (boolean) Allow verticalScroll on VerticalSlides?
+False means mouse scroll will be disabled and vertical scroll becomes dependant on the arrows.
 - #### musicPlayer: true - (boolean) hides the music player. ( If false, music player will not be displayed or available)

 ## Cutting Weight